iamsuryasonar/markdown_blog_app/public/posts/react/react.md

 -> The Effect Hook, useEffect, adds the ability to perform side effects from a function component.
 It serves the same purpose as componentDidMount, componentDidUpdate, and componentWillUnmount in React classes, but unified into a single API.

 You’ve likely performed data fetching, subscriptions, or manually changing the DOM from React components before.
-We call these operations “side effects” (or “effects” for short) because they can affect other components and can’t be done during rendering.
+We call these operations “side effects” (or “effects” for short, means operations that are outside the scope of react) because they can affect other components and can’t be done during rendering.

 When you call useEffect, you’re telling React to run your “effect” function after flushing changes to the DOM.
 Effects are declared inside the component so they have access to its props and state.
 By default, React runs the effects after every render — including the first render.
 Effects may also optionally specify how to “clean up” after them by returning a function.